Dusty Deevers

-Dusty Deevers is an American politician and pastor who has served as a member of the Oklahoma Senate since December 2023.
+Dusty Deevers (born 1977 or 1978) is an American politician and pastor who has served as a member of the Oklahoma Senate since December 2023, for the 32nd District, which includes his hometown of Elgin.
 He is a member of the Republican Party.

 Early life and education

-Dusty Deevers was born and raised in Elgin, Oklahoma.
+Dusty Deevers was born in 1977 or 1978 and raised in Elgin, Oklahoma.
 He graduated from Oklahoma City University in 2001 and the Southwestern Baptist Theological Seminary in 2008.

 Career

 He previously ran the Elgin pharmacy.
 Since 2016, he has served as the pastor for Grace Reformed Baptist Church of Elgin.
 He is also the CEO of Deevers Properties.
 In 2020, his home caught fire while he was out of town, destroying most of his possessions.
 In 2021, Oklahoma Watch reported on Deevers's anti-vaccine rhetoric, including comparing vaccine mandates to the Nuremberg laws.

 Southern Baptist Conference

 In June 2023, Deevers was nominated to be the vice-president of the Southern Baptist Convention and received 20% of the vote, losing to Jay Adkins.
 Deevers criticized SBC President Bart Barber's hiring of Brent Leatherwood from the Ethics & Religious Liberty Commission as the SBC chief ethicist.